Rwanda

 Rwanda is facing a serious economic crisis following the collapse of coffee and tea prices on the international market.

-1990 (1er October) The RPF launched its first offensive in the east of the country, quickly suppressed by the Rwandan Armed Forces (FAR), supported by Zairean, Belgian and especially French troops.
-In response, the Rwandan authorities throw into prison several thousand people, most of whom are Tutsi, accused of "complicity" with the enemy.
+1990 (1er October) The RPF launched its first offensive in the east of the country, quickly suppressed by the Rwandan Armed Forces (FAR), supported by Zairian, Belgian and especially French troops.
+In response, the Rwandan authorities throw thousands of people, a majority of whom are Tutsi, into prison on charges of "complicity" with the enemy.

 1991 (June)